 All in all, Denmark is a well-paying country.
 If your future salary seems to be allowing you to cover all the basic costs mentioned above, then it’s quite a great idea to move to this country, given its popularity for the very low crime rate, clean environment, career-development opportunities and elegant architecture.

-And, as always, if you have any updated information regarding actual prices that can help us better picture the cost of living in Denmark 2021, feel free to comment and I will make sure to update the data within the article!
+And, as always, if you have any updated information regarding actual prices that can help us better picture the cost of living in Denmark in 2022, feel free to comment and I will make sure to update the data within the article!